satyamjay-iitd/Inference_Server/docs/index.rst

 Introduction
 ============================================
 This project is *backend* of a bigger project **Autonomous Driving Simulation**.
 This backend deals with ML stuff that are hard to do in unity.
-Testing

 System Design & Architecture
 ============================================